telerik/document-processing-docs/knowledge-base/get-textfragment-position-size-radpdfprocessing.md

 ## Description

 Determining the precise location and size of a [TextFragment]({%slug radpdfprocessing-model-textfragment%}) in a PDF document is essential for various document processing tasks.
-A `TextFragment`'s position is accessible through its ({%slug radpdfprocessing-concepts-position%}) property, which returns a `MatrixPosition`.
+A `TextFragment`'s position is accessible through its [Position]({%slug radpdfprocessing-concepts-position%}) property, which returns a `MatrixPosition`.
 This article outlines how to translate the `MatrixPosition` into (x,y) coordinates and how to calculate the width and height of a `TextFragment`.

 ![TextFragment Position and Size](images/text-fragment-position-and-size.png)